ANCPLabOldenburg/megqc_documentation/new/run.md

 Use the left-corner icon to open a dropdown list with all available themes.
 This will only affect the display of the GUI.
 This list also includes themes with high-contrast options.

 ```
+# Next section
+In the next section you'll learn how to use calculation derivatives to create the html reports.